 Find A Trusted Estate Lawyer Today

-Collier Law in Salem is experienced in all aspects of estate planning.
-Our practice focuses exclusively on wills, trusts, probate, guardianships, and conservatorships.
+Collier Law near Salem is experienced in all aspects of estate planning.
+Our practice focuses exclusively on estate planning, trust administration, and probate.

 During your lifetime, you will be both the grantor and trustee of your trust.
 If you need assistance in managing your financial affairs, the trust will describe who may step in as a successor trustee and under what circumstances that individual will assist you.

 Upon your death, the trust will become irrevocable.
 Once the trust is irrevocable, it generally cannot be modified or canceled.
 At that point, your successor trustee will step in and manage the assets held in the trust according to your wishes and the provisions of the trust.
 Those provisions also describe the beneficiaries who will receive or inherit assets and property from your trust upon your death.